reflectoring/reflectoring.github.io/content/blog/2023/2023-09-16-create-openfeign-http-client.md

 public class CalculatorServiceTest {
   public static void main(String[] args) {
+    final interceptor = new AuthorizationInterceptor();
     final CalculatorService target = Feign.builder()
-                                          .requestInterceptor(new AuthorizationInterceptor())
+                                          .requestInterceptor(interceptor)
                                           .target(CalculatorService.class, HOST);
   }
 }

 ```
+Implement `RequestInterceptor` and overrride its `apply` method. `apply` method would have custom logic as per requirements.

 ### Configuring Retryer
-OpenFeign Retryer is a component that allows you to configure how Feign handles retries when a request fails.
+OpenFeign Retryer is a component that allows us to configure how Feign handles retries when a request fails.
 It can be particularly useful for handling transient failures in network communications.
-You can specify conditions under which Feign should automatically retry a failed request.
+We can specify conditions under which Feign should automatically retry a failed request.

 ### Retryer Configuration
 To use a Retryer in OpenFeign, provide an implementation of the Retryer interface.
 The Retryer interface has two methods: